Hulk Hogan: Religious beliefs

-Health problems
+Health issues

-Hogan suffered numerous health problems, particularly with his back, since retiring as a wrestler following years of heavy weight-training and jolting as a wrestler.
+Hogan suffered numerous health issues, particularly with his back, since retiring as a wrestler following years of heavy weight-training and jolting as a wrestler.
 He underwent at least 25 medical procedures, including back surgeries, and knee and hip replacements.
 After the procedures failed to cure his back problems, Hogan underwent traditional spinal fusion surgery in December 2010, which enabled him to return to his professional activities.
 In January 2013, Hogan filed a medical malpractice lawsuit against the Laser Spine Institute for $50 million, saying that the medical firm persuaded him to undergo a half-dozen "unnecessary and ineffective" spinal operations that worsened his back problems.
 He claimed that the six procedures he underwent over a period of 19 months only gave him short-term relief.
 In addition, the Laser Spine Institute used his name on their advertisements, which Hogan claimed was without his permission.
 The Laser Spine Institute shut down in 2019.

-In July 2025, Brooke Hogan stated that Hogan's health was declining by 2023, and that he had undergone numerous surgeries by this point in time.
+In July 2025, Brooke Hogan stated that Hogan's health had already been declining in 2023, and that he had undergone numerous surgeries by that point in time.